What are the vegan sources of choline, and can you meet your requirements in a plant based pregnancy?

 Basically choline is amazing!

-Choline is made in small amounts in the liver, but we can’t meet our requirements by this way alone so we need additional choline via our diet or supplementation in pregnancy.
+Choline is made in small amounts in your liver, but you can’t meet our requirements by this way alone.
+You need additional amounts of choline through your diet or dietary supplements in a plant based or vegan pregnancy.

-Is there a best form of choline for pregnancy?
+Is there a best form of vegan sources of choline?

-There isn’t any specifics for the best form of choline in pregnancy but here are my top tips.
+There isn’t any specifics for the best form but here are my top tips.

 My top tips

 - Take a daily prenatal supplement that contains a minimum of 200mg of choline.
-This way you are meeting nearly ½ your requirements within the day.
-There isn’t really a best choline supplement.
-What I would recommend is that the supplement you take is suitable for pregnancy and doesn’t have fillers.
+This way you are meeting nearly ½ your requirements this way.
+My favourite choline prenatal vitamin is *DR VEGAN.

-- Include plant based foods that contain choline 1-2 times per day – see free download of plant based choline sources
+- Include vegan choline foods 1-2 times per day – see free download of vegan choline sources

 - Make sure you are also having adequate folate in your diet as low folate can increase requirements for choline.